Notes on Theory of Distributed Systems: Consensus with S

 In this model, the failure detectors as applied to most processes are completely useless.
 However, there is some non-faulty process $c$ that nobody every suspects, and this is enough to solve consensus with as many as $n-1$ failures.

-The basic idea of the protocol: There are three phases.
+The protocol is carried out in three phases.
 In the first phase, the processes gossip about input values for $n-1$ asynchronous rounds.
 In the second, they exchange all the values they've seen and prune out any that are not universally known.
 In the third, each process decides on the lowest-id input that hasn't been pruned (minimum input also works since at this point everybody has the same view of the inputs).

 Pseudocode is given in Algorithm~\ref{alg-strong-failure-detector-consensus}

 In Phase 1, each process $p$ maintains two partial functions $V_{p}$ and $δ_{p}$, where $V_{p}$ lists all the input values $\Tuple{q,v_{q}}$ that $p$ has ever seen and $δ_{p}$ lists only those input values seen in the most recent of $n-1$ asynchronous rounds.
 Both $V_{p}$ and $δ_{p}$ are initialized to $\Set{\Tuple{p,v_{p}}}$.
 In round $i$, $p$ sends $(i,δ_{p})$ to all processes.
 It then collects $\Tuple{i,δ_{q}}$ from each $q$ that it doesn't suspect and sets $δ_{p}$ to $\bigcup_{q} δ_{q} ∖ V_{p}$ (where $q$ ranges over the processes from which $p$ received a message in round $i$) and sets $V_{p}$ to $V_{p} \cup δ_{p}$.
 In the next round, it repeats the process.
 Note that each pair $\Tuple{q,v_{q}}$ is only sent by a particular process $p$ the first round after $p$ learns it: so any value that is still kicking around in round $n-1$ had to go through $n-1$ processes.